-ENKA, with its partner General Electric, will design and build the Samawa Combined Cycle Power Plant, which will add 750 MW to the Iraqi Grid.
-The project is located near Samawah City, 293 km northwest of Basra, in southern Iraq.
+ENKA and its partner General Electric (GE) are to design and build the Samawa Combined Cycle Power Plants, which will add 750 MW to the Iraqi grid.
+The Samawa project is located near Samawa City, 293 km northwest of Basra.

-The gas turbines for the projects have been purchased by the Ministry of Electricity of Iraq as part of Mega-Deal between Government of Iraq and GE and will be handed over to GE-ENKA for installation and commissioning.
-These units are the last GT’s of the Mega-Deal to be installed.
-All other materials and equipment shall be purchased and shipped to Iraq by GE-ENKA.
+The gas turbines for the projects have been purchased by the Ministry of Electricity of Iraq as part of the Mega-Deal between the Government of Iraq and GE.
+They are to be handed over to GE-ENKA for installation and commissioning.
+These units are the last gas turbines to be installed under the Mega-Deal.
+All other materials and equipment are to be purchased and shipped to Iraq by GE-ENKA.

-The Plant will be the first combined cycle project of that will be owned and operated by Ministry of Electricity.
-The thermal efficiency will be above 50%, which will help Iraq to save 14 billion cubic meter of natural gas, and 32 million tons of carbon dioxide over the 25-year operating period.
+The plant will be the first combined cycle facilities to be owned and operated by the Ministry of Electricity.
+The thermal efficiency is to be in excess of 50%, which will help Iraq to save a total of 14 billion cubic meters of natural gas and 32 million tons of carbon dioxide over the 25-year operating period.

-The financing of the Project shall be arranged by Overseas Private Investment Corporation (OPIC) and Export Credits Guarantee Department of UK Government (UKEF).
+The project financing is being arranged by the Overseas Private Investment Corporation (OPIC) and the Export Credits Guarantee Department of the Government of the United Kingdom (UKEF).

-The contract is signed on January 2017 and the project is scheduled to be completed within 34 months after commencement.
+The contract was signed in January 2017 and the project is scheduled to be completed within 34 months of commencement.

 Samawa 750 MW Combined Cycle Power Plant